FRED'S FARM

 2021 The same six children continue at school.
 17 children and adults were treated for "jiggers".

-2020 Six children began at school January 2020.
-Due to COVID 19, there were only 3 months school in 2020.
+2020 Six children began school January 2020.
+During COVID 19, only 3 months school in 2020.

 2019 Saving towards schooling began.
 All of the children with "jiggers" were given medical and follow up treatment, including provision of sandals and soap.